Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 No enterprise dependencies are used so can be stored either in enterprise or in the open. (assuming of course no PI information is stored)

-A chromedriver has also been included for both Windows and Linux/Apple, located in the drivers package

-A runTests shell script has been included which allows the running of any tests and takes a number of arguments

 ### What's New

 - updated with new versions of dependencies
-- Firefox testing functionality included

 ## How to use